 Most fear biting dogs were born shy.
 It is highly unusual for a shy puppy to be born from gregarious, confident parents.
 One needs to do everything possible to build up these dog’s sense of confidence.
 Do this with verbal praise, petting and treats.
 Enlist your friends in this activity.
 In order not to get bitten, begin this process with a muzzled dog.
 Just remove the muzzle for the dog to eat.
 Only feed the dog (cautiously) from your hands.
 You can crate the dog and let the neighbors assist you in feeding it when it gets very hungry.
 If a shy dog comes to you of its own free will, it is unlikely to bite unless a sudden movement or loud sound is made.
 Sometimes the pets are so shy that the food treat needs to be put on a long stick at first.
 With the dog muzzled gradually take it wherever you go to expose the pet to new people and situations.
 Begin slowly – no more than the mall parking lot.
 Try to calm and stroke the dog as you go.
 Take the dog wherever you go.
 Keep the leash short and taut.
 Calm and stroke the pet.
 Obedience training is very helpful for dogs that are not too shy to go to class.

 I find that a small dose of acepromazine tranquilizer is quite helpful in starting these dogs in their education.
-Valium seems to have little effect on dogs.
-Perhaps your veterinarian will dispense you some to give in a food treat thirty minutes or so before lessons.
-Surgically neutering fear biting dogs is very unlikely to be beneficial.
+Acepromazine has been found to vary in its effects depending on canine breed and genetic makeup (ref), but I have never run into problems dispensing it.
+Valium® (diazepam) seems to have minimal effects on dog behavior.
+Perhaps your veterinarian will dispense you some “ace” to give in a food treat thirty minutes or so before lessons.
+I have found that surgically neutering fear biting dogs is quite unlikely to be beneficial.

 Territorially Aggressive Dogs